Polistes japonicus: Nests

 The nests are paper nests, which are generally small, open faced, 1-tiered nests.
 These nests can be found in lowland areas, and they usually have 40–80 cells.

 Distribution and habitat

 Although the first described population of P. japonicus was found in Japan (japonicus, "of Japan") subsequently these wasps have been found to be rare in Japan, where researchers have been able to study them in central Japan.
 They have also been found in Vietnam, India, China, Mongolia, and Korea.

 Colony cycle

 Colony initiation

-The colony is initiated around May, after an over-wintering foundress founds a nest.
+The colony is initiated around May, after an overwintering foundress founds a nest.
 The workers emerge soon after, often in June and July.
 After this, males emerge and then new reproductive females emerge in August.
 These females that appear later in August are non-foragers, and thus are new reproductive females.
 There are usually around 10 workers, with a maximum of 50 reproductive adults per colony.
 If a foundress is to disappear or die, the next top-ranked worker will inherit the colony and lay eggs.